Fruitvale Station poster

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Oscar dumps his remaining drugs into the bay, choosing to leave that life behind.
 This is his active choice to fully commit to being a better man, despite having no job and financial pressure., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Oscar and friends head to San Francisco for New Year's Eve celebration.
+Of particular interest, this crucial beat Oscar and friends head to San Francisco for New Year's Eve celebration.
 False victory: everything seems to be coming together.
 He's with people he loves, celebrating new beginnings, hopeful about the new year., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 60 minutes (73% through) represents the emotional nadir.
 Here, BART police pull Oscar and friends off the train at Fruitvale station.
 Officer Caruso forces Oscar face-down on the platform.
 Officer Ingram shoots Oscar in the back.
 Literal death - the whiff becomes reality.
-Everything collapses., illustrates the protagonist at their lowest point.
+Everything collapses., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 80% of the runtime.
 Title card: "Oscar Grant died in the early morning of January 1st, 2009."
 The realization solidifies: this young man trying to change his life was killed.
 The audience must carry this truth forward., demonstrating the transformation achieved throughout the journey.